4.7 Institutional Conflict of Interest in Research Involving Human Subjects

 The financial interests or holdings of institutional leaders must not affect, or reasonably appear to affect, the design, conduct, reporting, review or oversight of human subjects research carried out in the Stanford unit(s) over which they have authority, or by individuals whose Stanford appointments, or whose access to Stanford resources are under their direct oversight.
 Institutional leaders can include the President, the Provost, the Vice Provost and Dean of Research, School Deans, Senior Associate Deans, Department Chairs, Division Chiefs, and Institute and Center Directors.
 Potential institutional conflicts of interest that may involve members of IRB panels or of the individuals who serve on Conflict of Interest Committees or various committees involved with drug, device, or diagnostics procurement are governed by policies and procedures that regulate these committees.

-Any direct financial interests of an institutional leader in a company that is sponsoring human subjects research or a financial interest related to intellectual property that is the subject of human subjects research at Stanford must be disclosed when an individual(s) in the unit for which he or she is the institutional leader proposes such research, subject to the thresholds described below.
+Any direct financial interests of an institutional leader in a company that is sponsoring human subjects research or a financial interest related to intellectual property that is the subject of human subjects research at Stanford must be disclosed when an individual(s) in the unit for which they are the institutional leader proposes such research, subject to the thresholds described below.

 Direct financial interests include:

-- Equity holdings that are held directly by the institutional leader or his/her immediate family but exclude (a) mutual funds for which the individual has no control over the investment decisions of the fund or (b) funds that are not actively managed by the institutional leader and he or she certifies that the investments are managed under agreement with a professional, outside manager and that he or she does not participate in any way in decisions about the purchase of or sale of individual stocks
+- Equity holdings that are held directly by the institutional leader or their immediate family but exclude (a) mutual funds for which the individual has no control over the investment decisions of the fund or (b) funds that are not actively managed by the institutional leader and they certify that the investments are managed under agreement with a professional, outside manager and that they do not participate in any way in decisions about the purchase of or sale of individual stocks

 - Royalties (whether paid through Stanford or through another source)